tend

 claude plugin install install-tend@tend

-Tend gives Claude write access to a repository.
-The primary boundary is a GitHub ruleset that prevents the bot from merging to protected branches — bot-authored PRs require human approval, and tend's setup script verifies and (if you ask) creates that ruleset for you.
-On top of that sit config-pinning, burst-and-spike rate limiting, and fixed workflow prompts that never read attacker-controlled input.
+Tend gives Claude write access to your repo, but not the merge.
+A GitHub ruleset blocks the bot from merging to protected branches — whoever opened the PR, however it's been reviewed — so every change lands through a human; tend's setup verifies the ruleset and (if you ask) creates it for you.
+Around that sit config-pinning, rate limits, and a fixed prompt and Skill set.